 When it comes to selling a home, it’s hard to know who or what to believe with all misinformation, errors, and myths floating around out there.
 And well-meaning but misinformed family and friends don’t help matters either – a good reason to call on the expertise of real estate professionals.
-But to help you get a start and get a handle on home selling, here are the top home selling myths debunked in Nashville.
+But to help you get a start and get a handle on home selling, here are the top home selling myths debunked in Franklin, Nashville, or Brentwood.

 Spring Is the Best Season for Selling

 For a long time in many areas, spring has in fact been the best home-selling season.
 That’s not so much the case anymore, though, especially in markets where it’s extremely hot even during the spring, like Phoenix.
 But even in markets with more temperate climates, such as Louisville, houses tend to sell well all year long.
-So you may find spring as the best time to sell one of the home selling myths debunked in Nashville.
+So you may find spring as the best time to sell one of the home selling myths debunked in Franklin, Nashville, or Brentwood.

 Traditional Marketing is Enough

 Put a sign in your front yard, stick a few photos on a listing site, and then wait – that’s all you need to do.
-This is one of our home selling myths debunked in Nashville that could cost you, especially in terms of time, if you fall for it.
+This is one of our home selling myths debunked in Franklin, Nashville, or Brentwood that could cost you, especially in terms of time, if you fall for it.

 Today, successful marketing takes a lot of hustle and a creative approach.
 You need to use the MLS, social media channels, and virtual tours, which buyers have come to expect and rely on.
 After all, 90% of buyers begin their home search online.
 A good real estate professional should be able to take care of all this many-pronged marketing for you.
 And you still want to use a for-sale sign in the yard and hold an open house.